Arif Alikhan: Early life

 Arif Alikhan was born in 1968 after his parents immigrated to North America from Pakistan (mother) and India (father) in the late 1960s.
-He is one of several accomplished South Asian Americans appointed to the Obama Administration. and is a highly regarded public servant in the homeland security, counter terrorism, and law enforcement fields.
+He is one of several accomplished South Asian Americans appointed to the Obama administration. and is a highly regarded public servant in the homeland security, counter terrorism, and law enforcement fields.

 He grew up in Diamond Bar, CA where he attended Diamond Bar High School and graduated in the charter class of 1986.

 Education

 Alikhan graduated cum laude from the University of California, Irvine in 1990 with a Bachelor of Arts degree in Social Ecology.
 He studied criminal justice, criminology and legal studies and conducted research in environmental analysis.
-He was a member of the Kappa Sigma fraternity (Mu Delta) and was appointed Commissioner of Campus Safety by the Associated Students of UC Irvine (ASUCI).
+He was a member of Kappa Sigma fraternity (Mu-Delta chapter) and was appointed Commissioner of Campus Safety by the Associated Students of UC Irvine (ASUCI).
 He later attended Loyola Law School, Los Angeles where he graduated with honors and was the Chief Articles Editor of the Loyola Law Review.